Rob Kardashian Shares More Adorable Dream Moments Amidst Parenting Controversy

 Rob Kardashian is one proud daddy as he shared more adorable moments with his daughter Dream.
 This is amidst claims that he cannot take care of his cuddly baby girl by himself.

 On Tuesday, the 29-year-old first-time dad took to Instagram and posted several father and daughter selfies showcasing how he much he adores the youngest member of the Kardashian clan.
-Rob, who seems to be enjoying every moment with Dream, captured the 3-month-old baby’s cute little smiles.
+Rob, who seems to be enjoying every moment with Dream, captured the three-month-old baby’s cute little smiles.
 In the first post, Kardashian shared a snap of Dream’s captivating smile and captioned it with, “Smile on pretty mama.”

 A post shared by ROBERT KARDASHIAN (@robkardashian) on

 Shortly after, Rob shared more aww-worthy photos of Dream with a captivating smile that’ll sure to win the hearts of many.
 Dream, who looks absolutely adorable even when she’s drooling, flaunted her long eyelashes and rosy cheeks.
 Rob couldn’t hide his admiration, saying, “Drool on my baby lol,,, Look how long her eye lashes are!
-I will never say no this Woman lol”
+I will never say no this Woman lol.”

 Many were quick to share the same sentiment as Rob, expressing their fondness for baby Dream.
 One user commented, “Rob the Lord sure has bless you with a gorgeous daughter.
 Please get healthy for you and your adorable daughter.”
 Another fan wrote, “She is totally gorgeous.
 And totally your baby girl mini me.
 The Kardashian genes are strong within her.
 Your dad would have made an amazing grandfather. #beproud#blessed #blessedlittlegirl”